codemagic-ci-cd/codemagic-docs/content/testing-yaml/testing.md

 Test scripts are added under `scripts` in the [overall architecture](../getting-started/yaml#template), before the build commands.

+You can display test results visually in the build overview if you use expanded form of the script in `codemagic.yaml`.
+Just include the `test_report` field with a glob pattern matching the test result file location.
+Supported test report formats are [Junit XML](https://llg.cubic.org/docs/junit/) `.JSON` for Flutter's `--machine` report.

 ## React Native unit test

 This is a basic example with jest, given that jest tests are defined in the `package.json` file.